 Bank accounts can be opened in Italy by both residents and non-residents from 18 years of age.

-Non-residents are entitled to a non-resident account (conto estero) only.
-Only foreign currency or imported euros may be paid into this account.
+Non-residents are entitled to a non-resident account only.

 Foreigners working in Italy may open an account in order to pay in a salary and have a credit or debit card.